Here’s a list of what I read in August!

 Pandemonium by Lauren Oliver – The second book of the aforementioned Delirium trilogy has a markedly more mature narrative, and I liked that.
 I think it was slightly better than the first book, even, and a lot of that was because the love story in the first one had been completely altered.
 (No spoilers though.)
 For a summary of this series: basically, this is about a dystopian United States where people get a surgery on their 18th birthday that keeps them from falling in love, because in this society, love is considered the ‘disease’ that is the root of all mankind’s problems.
 Basically, like so many YA dystopian trilogies, it took an aspect of The Giver and just made it about a girl wanting to kiss a boy, on the lips even.
 I have the third and final installment on my Kindle as we speak, so I’m not exactly knocking it.

-Champion by Marie Lu – I read a lot of YA last month, which I guess is why I didn’t really want to write this post.
-I really have a love/hate relationship with YA–so much of it is so dumb, and the Legend series by Marie Lu is no exception.
-That being said, while I found the second book of the series completely boring, this, the third and final book, was my favorite.
-But no, I don’t exactly recommend anyone read it if they’re looking for a good YA dystopian series that is not The Hunger Games or even Divergent.
+Champion by Marie Lu – While I found the second book of the Legend series completely boring, this, the third and final book, was my favorite.
+But I don’t exactly recommend anyone read it if they’re looking for a good YA dystopian series that is not The Hunger Games or even Divergent.
 The problem is I don’t exactly have anything to recommend that fits that description, and that bums me out.

 So, as far as my summer reading challenge goes – I have read 3 out of 4 classic novels written by women: To Kill a Mockingbird by Harper Lee, The Handmaid’s Tale by Margaret Atwood, and A Tree Grows in Brooklyn by Betty Smith.
 The only one I haven’t gotten to yet is Beloved by Toni Morrison, (inexcusable, I know) which is on my desk to be read very soon.
 Once I finish the Delirium trilogy, I will have completed my 2 YA series.
 I have absolutely not started a short story collection but you know what is lovely in Autumn?
 Short stories.
 And I read and watched a book to movie adaptation early in the summer–Olive Kitteridge.
 So, not too bad.

-In other challenge-y news, I lowered my Goodreads challenge goal from 80 books to 70 books, because it was stressing me out too much, I wanted to read longer books without feeling rushed or guilty, and I just have quite a lot going on in my life at the moment.
-I also think 2016 will be the year I have no challenge at all–I think it puts too much emphasis on quantity over quality, and I know I’m going to read every single year anyway, so why do I need a challenge?
-Maybe my challenge in 2016 will to only read excellent books and have fun everyday all the time always.
+In other challenge news, I lowered my Goodreads challenge goal from 80 books to 70 books, because it was stressing me out too much, I wanted to read longer books without feeling rushed or guilty, and I just have quite a lot going on in my life at the moment.
+I also think 2016 will be the year I have no challenge at all–it puts too much emphasis on quantity over quality, and I know I’m going to read every single year anyway, so why do I need a challenge?
+Maybe my challenge in 2016 will be to only read excellent books and have fun everyday all the time always.

 So now it’s September.
 (92 degrees, but September) Which means it is almost my favorite time of the year.
 I am looking forward to reading a lot of Stephen King in the fall, because I like to do that and last October I wasted a lot of time on IT so I need a re-do.
 That, and lots of cozy warm-drinks-and-book instagram selfies, and NaNoWriMo.
 All very exciting things!